gridpp-Edi/appBox/Readme.md

 - **AppBox aims to make my life and the life of others easier.**<br><br> If it does a thanks is welcome, but go buy yourself a coffee and enjoy the time this will save you.<br><br>
 - **Could I just use Apptainer and ignore this?**<br><br> Yes, but this tool is about making your life easier.
 How much time is wasted chaining sandbox options and fake root permissions together?<br><br>

+# Missing Features/TODO

+## Support for private repos

+Currently this tool only works with public Docker and public GitLab instances which provide a download auth-token system.
+This will be modified in time to support either env vars or a direct user/pass challenge to get secure tokens, but this right now is low(er) priority.

+## Support for quay.io

+Currently this tool does not look for and catch the 'no-redirect' on a quay.io repository.
+According to RHEL docs public support for this repo service doesn't issue tokens for downloads.

+## Support for AMD GPU

+Don't have one.
+I plan to read the code from Apptainer and borrow their dev mount setup to provide rocm support.
+In principle this _should_ come for free when running in WSL as we just bind the WSL plan9 guest mount, but YMMV.

+## Tested support for nVidia GPU on bare metal Linux host

+Don't have one of these either.
+Again I plan to study how Apptainer does this and copy their solution for nVidia support within containers.

+## Support for Windows/MacOS

+Neither of these support containers directly.
+Both just launch a Linux VM and run containers in that.
+A Linux VM on either **will** work as expected.

+## Support for

 For more info see FAQ.md